tarun94m/FullStack-OIDC/README.md

 1. What specific user journey are we targeting?
 (First-time registration vs. returning users)
 2. How should pseudonym generation be presented to users?
-(Transparent vs. behind-the-scenes) 3 .What consent screens and privacy explanations are needed?
+(Transparent vs. behind-the-scenes)
+3. What consent screens and privacy explanations are needed?

 Technical Scope